VarunBhide/Temperature-sensor-max6675/README.md

  - ESP8266 NodeMCU
  - Temperature Sensor MAX6675
  - Bread board & Jumper wire
+ - USB cable

   #### ii Hardware connectins
  - VCC of Temperature sensor to 3.3V of NodeMCU
  - Gnd of Temperature sensor to GND of NodeMCU
  - Connect Data pins of Temperature sensor to digital pins on NodeMCU
- - connect the NodeMCU to computrer thru=ough usb cable
+ - connect the NodeMCU to computrer thruough usb cable

   ### 2.Software Setup
-  ##### i. install proper ide
+  #### i. install Required ide
  - Install the VS code
  - Install the platfomIO extention
  - Creat the new project
  - select the ESP8266 NodeMCU board
- - Write the code in SRC main.cpp file
- - add wifi credentials in code
+ - Install  required libraries

+ - #### ii.Thingspeak  Setup
+ - open Thingspeak
+ - Creat new channel
+ - select  no of fields required
- - add thingspeak api key and channel no for thingspeak connections
+ - Add api key and and chnnel no in source code

+ - #### iii.Wifi Setup
+ - Turn on the Wifi
+ - Add SSID and passward in source code
- - ##### install libraries
+ -
-   a. mathworks/ThingSpeak @ ^2.0.0

-   b.adafruit/MAX6675 library @ ^1.1.2

-   c.tzapu/WiFiManager @ ^0.16.0

-   d. mathworks/ThingSpeak@^2.0.0

-   e.NewPing

-   f.ESP8266WiFi

-   g. bbx10/DNSServer@^1.1.0

-   h. monitor_speed=115200

-  ### Thingspeak field setup
+ S

-  - creat thingspeak account
+ -

   -

 - Debug & compile the code